Mary S. Grier died from injuries sustained during acts of homicidal violence, according to the state Medical Examiner's office.

 Cranston Police Chief Col. Marco Palombo said that Grier's death remains under investigation and anyone with information is asked to call CPD's criminal investigation unit at 401-942-2211.

-Adams was paroled in 2010 after serving seven years of a 20 year sentence for raping a woman in Warwick in 2005.
+for raping a woman in Warwick in 2005.